Taina007/alx-low_level_programming/README.md

-This is my readme file in c
+ this is a redme for recursion in c